Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Rowan’s Resilience Tip

-When eco-restoration feels overwhelming, start with one “keystone habit.”
-For many gardens, that’s planting a host plant (like milkweed) plus a few nectar blooms.
+When eco-restoration feels overwhelming, start with one keystone habit.
+For many gardens, that means planting a host plant like milkweed plus a few nectar blooms.
 Small actions add up—especially when kids help.

 Get free eco-restoration + nature-learning guides